 Related Resource: What CCNE Accreditation Means for RN-BSN Students

-So far New York is the only state that has passed a ‘BSN in 10’ law, requiring new nurses to complete an RN-BSN degree program, but there’s a good chance that other states will follow.
+So far New York is the only state that has passed a ‘BSN in 10’ law, requiring new nurses to complete an RN to BSN degree program, but there’s a good chance that other states will follow.
 Many nursing employers are preparing for that day by implementing mandatory BSN policies now.
 The idea is that this way, they can avoid the bureaucratic nightmare of training or replacing their associate-level nurses when the legislation finally passes.

 Most hospital administrators would rather be at the cutting edge of nursing than lagging behind and waiting for legislation that forces them to implement a standard.
 With or without ‘BSN in 10’ laws, having a high percentage of BSN-trained nurses is best for patient care and hospital outcomes.